-- the room pressure gauge must measure the differential pressure relative to the adjacent rooms external to the facility.
-The reference pressure should be taken from adjacent rooms, normally the access space not the ceiling space.
-The adjacent space should not be subject to significant variations in ambient static pressure due to external influences such as ambient winds, ventilation equipment, fans, or any other equipment that could give rise to pressure fluctuations - the number of gauges required to safely monitor facility pressures will depend on the number of rooms, the number of independent supply and exhaust systems, and layout - the audible alarm is to indicate loss of negative room pressure in excess of two minutes - where practicable other air-conditioning control switches and exhaust fan speed set point control should also be located adjacent to the gauges - the HEPA filter gauge can also be mounted with the room gauges - if there is a closable door between two rooms they are separate.
+- The room pressure gauge must measure the differential pressure relative to the 'adjacent rooms' external to the facility.
+The reference pressure should be taken from 'adjacent rooms', normally the access space not the ceiling space.
+The adjacent space should not be subject to significant variations in ambient static pressure due to external influences such as ambient winds, ventilation equipment, fans, or any other equipment that could give rise to pressure fluctuations. - The number of gauges required to safely monitor facility pressures will depend on the number of rooms, the number of independent supply and exhaust systems, and layout. - 30.4 In substitution for 4.10.2 (j) the following clauses will be applied: - 1) The facility must have an automatically-starting emergency power source to ensure continuing operation of the ventilation system, room access and shower controls. - 2) Sufficient uninterruptible power must be provided for essential equipment such as biological safety cabinets.